Prof-Ursi/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-Third project of week 4, focused on more pointers, arrays and strings.
+First project of week 5, centered around even more pointers, strings and arrays.